casparhu23/pokemon_sword-shield/README.md

 library(ggplot2)
 ```

-This is a project combined with web scraping and data cleaning.
+This is a project combined with web scraping, data cleaning and K-means clustering.
 The data
 sets are from two different website.
 One is called `serebii.net`that
 collects Pokemon stats and info and the other website is named `IGN`, a
 famous games review website.